ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The value of the status parameter 'rt' is set to "core.osc.gconf".
 The values of other parameters specified in the request are used as group configuration information for the newly created OSCORE group.

-If the request specifies the parameter 'gid_reuse' encoding the CBOR simple value "true" (0xf5) and the Group Manager does not support the reassignment of OSCORE Group ID values (see {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), then the Group Manager sets the value of the 'gid_reuse' status parameter in the group-configuration resource to the CBOR simple value "false" (0xf4).
+If the request specifies the parameter 'gid_reuse' encoding the CBOR simple value `true` (0xf5) and the Group Manager does not support the reassignment of OSCORE Group ID values (see {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}} and {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}), then the Group Manager sets the value of the 'gid_reuse' status parameter in the group-configuration resource to the CBOR simple value `false` (0xf4).

 For each parameter not specified in the request, the Group Manager refers to the default values specified in {{default-values}}.